AntonU91/online-book-store/README.md

 ## Introduction

-The Online Book Store API is a comprehensive solution for managing user authentication, book management, category management, order placement, and shopping cart functionality.
+The Online Book Store API is a comprehensive solution for book management, category management, order placement, and shopping cart functionality.
 This API is designed to provide a seamless experience for both book enthusiasts and administrators.
 Whether you're looking to purchase books, manage your shopping cart, or administer your bookstore, this API has you covered.

 ## Technologies and Tools Used